ludothegreat/ESP8266_temp_alert/README.md

-# Greenhouse Temperature Alert System
+# ESP8266 Temperature Alert System

-This project is an IoT-based greenhouse temperature alert system using an ESP8266.
-It monitors the temperature inside a greenhouse and provides alerts and real-time data through a web interface.
+This project is an IoT-based temperature alert system using an ESP8266.
+It monitors the temperature inside and provides alerts and real-time data through a web interface.
 The system uses a buzzer and LED for local alerts and integrates with IFTTT for notifications.

 ## Features